allegheny-college-cmpsc-201-spring-2024/lox/README.md

 ### Challenge 2

-In previous weeks, we implemented other pieces of an advanced grammar: `comma` and `conditional` (i.e. `ternary`) rules.
-However, they're not accounted for in the current grammar.
-Provide implementations of the above structures such that they satisfy the `TODO`'d-out functionality in `test.lox`.
+In a previous week, we implemented other pieces of an advanced grammar.
+Primarily, we're concerned with the `conditional` (i.e. `ternary`) rule.
+However, it's not accounted for in the current grammar.
+Provide an implementation of the `conditional` structure such that it satisfies the `TODO`'d-out functionality in `test.lox`.

+To complete this work, work in:

+* `Parser.java`
+* `Interpreter.java`

 ### Challenge 3